NationalSecurityAgency/skills-docs/docs/skills-client/endpoints.md

   - *Purpose:* Retrieve user's current overall level
   - *Detailed Description:* [Click Here](#retrieve-current-level-endpoint)

-Both of these endpoints require authorization and a user id in order to perform their functions.
+Both of these endpoints require authentication and authorization and a user id in order to perform their functions.
 Please select your installation type below for the instructions:

 <form-and-pki